xunilrj/sandbox/sources/haskellcpp/readme.md

         static const bool value = decltype(canISum(std::declval<T1>(),std::declval<T2>()))::value;
     };

-3 - We can use more generic names in the member functions .
+3 - We can use more generic names in the member functions.

     template <typename T1, typename T2>
     struct can_i_sum